 - Honey.
 This adds a touch of sweetness.
 As an alternative, try agave nectar or white sugar.
 I use 1 teaspoon honey.

 - The Seasonings.
-I like mine spicy, so I use 1 teaspoon cayenne powder and 1 teaspoon paprika, along with 1 teaspoon garlic powder.
+I like mine spicy, so I use 1 teaspoon cayenne pepper and 1 teaspoon paprika, along with 1 teaspoon garlic powder.
 Adjust to your personal tastes.
 Smoked paprika adds a nice quality to the sauce.
 Skip the cayenne for a milder version, or go with a hotter chili powder for a spicier version.

 - Water.
 For thinning.
 I used about 2 tablespoons.